Michael-J-Scofield/discord-anti-spam/README.md

 	ignoreBots: true, // Ignore bot messages.
 	verbose: true, // Extended Logs from module.
 	ignoredUsers: [], // Array of User IDs that get ignored.
+	removeMessages: true, // Array of User IDs that get ignored.
 	// And many more options...
 See the documentation.
 });